 Lime Tree Farm in Grewelthorpe was bought by the Foster family in 1972.
 Peter Foster's Father, Jack was born in the village and had always regarded it as a special place.
 Jack enjoyed 35 years back at Grewelthorpe before passing away aged 94 in 2007.

 Peter and Irene were married in 1979.
-The farm was originally used for dairy cattle, but when the Diary Produce Quota Regulations were introduction in 1984, it was decided to change the direction of the farm.
+The farm was originally used for dairy cattle, but when the Fairy Produce Quota Regulations were introduction in 1984, it was decided to change the direction of the farm.
 And so, Horse livery and Farmhouse Bed & Breakfast became the new way of life for Peter and Irene.

 The herd walking up Hutts Lane, early 1980s